ai4colonoscopy/.github/profile/README.md

 ![Untitled 001](https://github.com/user-attachments/assets/4ac24d1b-8725-473e-95e1-3ddcd08533a3)

-👋 Hey there!
-Ever wondered how we could make colonoscopies more effective?
-Well, buckle up, because we're about to dive into the exciting world of **intelligent colonoscopy**!
+Hey there 👋 Ever wondered how we can make colonoscopies more effective?
+Well, buckle up, because we're diving into the exciting world of **intelligent colonoscopy**!

 ## 🙋 News